itprogerspain/itprogerspain/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=I+love+Python;I+am+a+beginner+Python+developer.)](https://git.io/typing-svg)

 ## About Me
-My name is Elena (Helen), and after many years of working in a job I didn’t love, I’ve decided it’s time for a change.
-This wasn’t a spontaneous decision—it grew slowly out of the realization that my current field never brought me true satisfaction.
+My name is Elena (Helen), and after many years of searching for something truly meaningful, I discovered a passion that lights me up—programming.
 As a child, I dreamed of becoming a programmer, and it was Python tutorials on YouTube that reignited that spark.
-What started as a hobby quickly turned into a deep passion for programming.
-The more I explored Python, the more I understood that it’s not just a pastime—it’s something bigger.
-I realized I want to build my professional life around coding.
+What began as a hobby quickly grew into a deep fascination with coding.

 Since starting my learning journey in December 2023, I’ve been actively studying Python and related technologies.
-I’m diving into the world of programming with enthusiasm, eager to unlock my potential and discover new opportunities in this exciting field.
+The more I explore, the more I realize that programming is not just a pastime—it’s a lifelong pursuit.
+My goal is to keep learning, creating, and collaborating on personal projects with friends, turning ideas into real solutions and growing together as a team.

-Every day, my passion for Python grows stronger, and I’m ready to pursue it wholeheartedly.
-My goal is to find professional fulfillment and succeed in this new career path.
-I believe my determination, experience, and love for learning will help me turn this dream into reality.
+Every day, my passion for Python grows stronger, and I’m excited to continue this journey, driven by curiosity, creativity, and the joy of building something meaningful.

 ## Skills I'm Exploring
 I’ve studied and am familiar with the following technologies, though I’m still building my practical experience: